AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 >[!NOTE]
 >
 >We've added a caching mechanism that improves the overall user experience.
 It is applicable when you select additional event creators.
 In this mode, the events are fetched the first time when an author searches for an event.
-The cache persists for 30 mins so that authors know how long they must wait to fetch the new events.
+The cache persists for 30 mins so that authors know how long they must wait to fetch the new events.-->

 ## Microsoft Teams Connector